JonathanJohann/Independent_Research/README.md

 ## A Collection of Data Science Take Home Challenges
 Reference Website: http://datascientistjobinterview.com/

 I personally love this guide to data science take home challenges.
 Often times, as aspiring data scientists, we're told to look at Kaggle and, as much I like Kaggle, I like how these Data Science challenges are short activities where you can wrap up your analysis faster.
-If you're a budding data scientist without a knack for sklearn and pandas, I'd definitely recommend starting with this!
+If you're a starting data scientist without a knack for sklearn and pandas, I'd definitely recommend starting with this!

 #### Spanish AB Test.ipynb (in progress)
 * Determining Feature Importances using a Decision Tree Classifier via sklearn.